What is the Celtic Tree Calendar

 Root - raw or cooked like potatoes.
 It contains up to 5% sugar.
 The flavour and texture are best when the root is young and still growing.
 It can be dried, ground coarsely and used as a porridge.
 In Russia they are harvested and processed into starch.
 Young shoots - raw or cooked.
 They are best if used before the leaves form, when they are really delicious.
 They can be used like bamboo shoots.
 The partly unfolded leaves can be used as a potherb and the Japanese dry young leaves, grind them into a powder and mix them with cereal flour when making dumplings.
 The stems are reported to contain 4.8 g protein, 0.8 g fat, 90.0 g total carbohydrate, 41.2 g fiber, and 4.4 g ash.
 Seed - raw or cooked.
 It can be ground into a powder and used as a flour.
 The seed is rather small and difficult to remove from the husk but it is said to be very nutritious.
 A sugar is extracted from the stalks or wounded stems.
 A sweet liquorice-like taste, it can be eaten raw or cooked.
 The stems can be boiled in water and then the water boiled off in order to obtain the sugar.
 A sugary gum that exudes from the stems can be rolled into balls and eaten as sweets.
 A powder extracted from the dried stems can be moistened and roasted like marshmallow.

-Just as with so many plants we live with and around the ancients had a knowledge of how to use them and to live with them in a more harmonious manner.
+Just as with so many plants we live with and around the ancients had an intimate knowledge of how to use them to help improve their physical and spiritual existence.